 The vote is a foundational institution of our democracy, and the Cook County Clerk’s Office places paramount importance on protecting it.
 As the election authority for suburban Cook County, nothing is as important to the office of Cook County Clerk as ensuring that voters have complete faith and confidence in the security of our elections, knowing that their votes are accurately counted and the integrity of the process will be ceaselessly defended and protected.
 Here, on our Election Security page the Clerk’s strategy to defend and protect the vote are detailed.
-You can read our White Paper on election security, and potential concerns about election security are addressed in the FAQs below.

 Election Security FAQs

 - Will there be an offline daily backup of votes as they come in?

 Because there is a paper ballot or paper audit trail that every voter reviews, there is always a back-up.
 Additionally, once the voting period concludes, Cook County maintains all records for audit or recount for a set period as per the State of Illinois’ requirements.

 - Will there be an election audit to ensure accuracy?